AnindKiran/Blockchain-Enabled-Contact-Tracing/README.md

 http://localhost:8080/tracing/1
 http://localhost:8080/tracing/2
 ```
-The page called tracing1 is the hospital admin's view, and tracing2 is the patient's view.
+The page called tracing1.html is the hospital "Admin View", and tracing2.html is the "Patient View".
-* Click on "Generate Password" on contact_tracing1.
+* Click on "Generate Password" on the "Admin Page".
 This takes you to the patient persona, where the patient is notified to be unwell.

 <br>